jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 In the above markup, `addresses.*` would correctly identify three address nodes.
-The pluralisation of field names such as 'address' becoming 'addresses' is common when marshaling from OO languages because the JSON keys are based on getters whose name typically reflects their
+The pluralisation of field names such as 'address' becoming 'addresses' is common when marshaling from OO languages because the JSON keys are extracted from getter names which reflect the method's
 cardinality: `public Address getAddress()` or
 `public List<Address> getAddresses()`.
-To identify members of a type held singularly or plurally it might help if a system that understands English pluralisation such as Ruby on Rails were investigated.
+To identify members of a type held singularly or plurally it might help if a system that understands natural language pluralisation such as Ruby on Rails were investigated.
 Unions were also considered as a simpler solution, resembling `address|addresses.*`.
-It was decided that until the usefulness is better demonstrated, with no obvious best solution, it is simplest if plurals are handled outside of the JSONPath language by expecting the programmer to register two selection specifications against the same handler function.
+It was decided that until the usefulness is better demonstrated, with no obvious best solution, it is simplest to handle plurals outside of the JSONPath language by expecting the programmer to register two selection specifications against the same handler function.